168 Film Project Entry Types

 Documentary [D]

 Documentaries are short films based on real-life events or personalities, or a teaching/expository film.
-Promotional films for a ministry or church may be produced and entered in this category.
-Producers choose their foundational verse (preferably related to the annual theme) and send the verse to 168 before final Speed Film verse assignment.
-Docs may begin production as soon as fees are paid.
+Promotional or fundraising films for a ministry or church may be produced and entered in this category.
+Producers choose the foundational verse (preferably related to the annual theme) and send the verse to 168 before final Speed Film verse assignment.
 Pre-existing, archival or stock footage is allowed.

 TRT: 7 min. or less